Copyright Infringement in Singapore

 Likewise, Section 191 of The Copyright Act also provides a non-exhaustive list of factors that the court will take into account in deciding if a use of a copyrighted work is “fair.”
 These factors can include:

-• the amount and substantiality of the portion of the work used in relation to the whole work; and
+3. The amount and substantiality of the portion of the work used in relation to the whole work;

-This list of factors though is not exclusive and the court may take into consideration other attending circumstances like good faith of the other party and the character of the use especially if it is imbued with public interest.
+This list of factors though is not exclusive, and the court may take into consideration other attending circumstances like good faith of the other party and the character of the use.
+This is especially if the use case is imbued with public interest.
 Ultimately, the decision of the court will depend on the unique circumstances of each case.

 Liability